fabianschuiki/OpenSkyscraper/README.md

 Why such heavy scripting?
 -------------------------
-Writing code in a scripting language is generally faster and more convenient than in C++, as rigorous typesafety and non-introspectivity usually gets in the your way in the latter.
+Writing code in a scripting language is generally faster and more convenient than in C++, as rigorous typesafety and non-introspectivity usually gets in your way in the latter.
 Some may argue that writing time-critical code in a scripting language is a bad idea.
 Yet modern game engines usually encourage the AI to be written in a scripting language.
 Furthermore, Lua is pretty fast (when used at a low level, e.g. through ObjectiveLua) and there are games that are written entirely in Lua (CorsixTH).

 Coding Style